Psychoanalysis: 1900–1940s

-His early formulation included the idea that because of societal restrictions, sexual wishes were repressed into an unconscious state, and that the energy of these unconscious wishes could be result in anxiety or physical symptoms.
+His early formulation included the idea that, because of societal restrictions, sexual wishes were repressed into an unconscious state, and that the energy of these unconscious wishes could result in anxiety or physical symptoms.
 Early treatment techniques, including hypnotism and abreaction, were designed to make the unconscious conscious in order to relieve the pressure and the apparently resulting symptoms.
 This method would later on be left aside by Freud, giving free association a bigger role.

-In On Narcissism (1915), Freud turned his attention to the titular subject of narcissism.
+In On Narcissism (1914), Freud turned his attention to the titular subject of narcissism.
 Freud characterized the difference between energy directed at the self versus energy directed at others using a system known as cathexis.
 By 1917, in "Mourning and Melancholia", he suggested that certain depressions were caused by turning guilt-ridden anger on the self.
 In 1919, through "A Child is Being Beaten", he began to address the problems of self-destructive behavior and sexual masochism.
 Based on his experience with depressed and self-destructive patients, and pondering the carnage of World War I, Freud became dissatisfied with considering only oral and sexual motivations for behavior.
 By 1920, Freud addressed the power of identification (with the leader and with other members) in groups as a motivation for behavior in Group Psychology and the Analysis of the Ego.
 In that same year, Freud suggested his dual drive theory of sexuality and aggression in Beyond the Pleasure Principle, to try to begin to explain human destructiveness.
 Also, it was the first appearance of his "structural theory" consisting of three new concepts id, ego, and superego.